sujee/kubernetes-examples/services/deployment-rollout/README.md

 ## Bonus Lab

-Nginx was a good, but let spice it up a little bit.
+Nginx was a good example, but not very exciting; let's spice things up a little bit :-)

 Let's use some fun web based games.